July 15, 2023

 • Inhale by taking a deep breath through your nose.
 Hold the air in your lungs for three seconds.
 Exhale slowly through your mouth.
 Pause before taking your next breath.
 Concentrate on your breathing as you focus on the feeling of filling your lungs with air.

-• Practicing deep breathing can help calm you down in the moment by lowering the tension and switching your focus from the anxiety to your breathing.
+• Practicing deep breathing can help calm you down in the moment by lowering tension and switching your focus from the anxiety to your breathing.

 Drink Water